dlcs/image-server-node-docker/README.md

 This contains a single lighttpd process with FastCGI support and IIPSrv with Kakadu.
 It is exposed outside of the container on port 8080.

 The entry point is the operations.sh shell script.
 It will attempt to download a file from a specified S3 bucket which should contain the compiled version of Kakadu.
 In the version of the fcgi-bin.tar.gz, the IIPSrv has been built against Kakadu binaries that lived in /opt/kakadu/kakadu-7.5, with an .tar.gz created from the /opt folder.
+Once the .tar.gz has been downloaded, its contents will be extracted below the /opt folder.

 So, kakadu.tar.gz is expected to contain:
 ```